craigappfoundry/ABTBible/Bible/Books/02 Exodus.md

 &nbsp;&nbsp;&nbsp;&nbsp;All the inhabitants of Canaan have melted away.<br/>
 **<sup>16</sup>** Terror and dread fall upon them;<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;By the greatness of Your arm they are motionless as stone,<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;Until Your people pass through, O Lord,<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;Until Your people pass through, O LORD,<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;Until the people pass through whom You have purchased.<br/>
 **<sup>17</sup>** You will bring them and plant them in the mountain of Your inheritance,<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;The place, O Lord, which You have made for Your dwelling,<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;The place, O LORD, which You have made for Your dwelling,<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;The sanctuary, O Lord, which Your hands have established.<br/>
-**<sup>18</sup>** The Lord shall reign forever and ever.”
+**<sup>18</sup>** The LORD shall reign forever and ever.”

-**<sup>19</sup>** For the horses of Pharaoh went with his chariots and with his horsemen into the sea, and the Lord brought back the waters of the sea upon them, but the sons of Israel walked on dry ground through the midst of the sea.
+**<sup>19</sup>** For the horses of Pharaoh went with his chariots and with his horsemen into the sea, and the LORD brought back the waters of the sea upon them, but the sons of Israel walked on dry ground through the midst of the sea.

 **<sup>20</sup>** Then Miriam the prophetess, the sister of Aaron, took the tambourine in her hand, and all the women went out after her with tambourines and with dancing. **<sup>21</sup>** Miriam answered them,<br/>
-&nbsp;&nbsp;&nbsp;&nbsp;“Sing to the Lord, for He is highly exalted;<br/>
+&nbsp;&nbsp;&nbsp;&nbsp;“Sing to the LORD, for He is highly exalted;<br/>
 &nbsp;&nbsp;&nbsp;&nbsp;The horse and its rider He has hurled into the sea.”

-**<sup>22</sup>** Then Moses led Israel from the Red Sea, and they went out into the Wilderness of Shur; and they went three days in the wilderness and found no water. **<sup>23</sup>** When they came to Marah, they could not drink the waters of Marah, for they were bitter; therefore it was named Marah. **<sup>24</sup>** So the people grumbled against Moses, saying, “What shall we drink?” **<sup>25</sup>** Then he cried out to the Lord, and the Lord showed him a tree; and he threw it into the waters, and the waters became sweet.
+**<sup>22</sup>** Then Moses led Israel from the Red Sea, and they went out into the Wilderness of Shur; and they went three days in the wilderness and found no water. **<sup>23</sup>** When they came to Marah, they could not drink the waters of Marah, for they were bitter; therefore it was named Marah. **<sup>24</sup>** So the people grumbled against Moses, saying, “What shall we drink?” **<sup>25</sup>** Then he cried out to the LORD, and the LORD showed him a tree; and he threw it into the waters, and the waters became sweet.

-There He made for them a statute and a regulation, and there He tested them.**<sup>26</sup>** And He said, “If you will diligently listen to the voice of the Lord your God, and do what is right in His eyes, and give ear to His commandments, and keep all His statutes, I will not bring upon you any of the diseases that I brought upon the Egyptians; for I am the Lord who heals you.”
+There He made for them a statute and a regulation, and there He tested them.**<sup>26</sup>** And He said, “If you will diligently listen to the voice of the LORD your God, and do what is right in His eyes, and give ear to His commandments, and keep all His statutes, I will not bring upon you any of the diseases that I brought upon the Egyptians; for I am the LORD who heals you.”

 **<sup>27</sup>** Then they came to Elim, where there were twelve springs of water and seventy date palms, and they encamped there beside the waters.